 The trigger point area is in the middle of the anterior scalene muscle between the clavicle and mastoid process, just underneath the posterior edge of the sternocleidomastoid muscle.

-Do not employ strong vertical pressure during friction and manual vibration.
+Do not employ intense vertical pressure during friction and manual vibration.
 However, the pressure applied should be strong enough to hold the skin during the application of these techniques.
 Otherwise, friction will irritate the already inflamed brachial plexus.

 End the protocol with one minute of effleurage on the posterior shoulder and neck while the patient is on his or her back.